 Individual Plan & Work Time

 Play is a child’s work.
 Children at Pre-K 4 SA get extended work time each day.
 But before getting to work, each child makes a strategic plan of action.
-While the children work, teachers purposefully engage with the children.
 Teachers advance children’s learning by observing the children’s interactions, listening intently while children talk, and asking questions that build on children’s thinking.
-At the end of work time, the children clean up the classroom by returning everything to its place.

 Review Time

-At the end of work time, the children gather to review their work.
-The teacher gives each child an opportunity to recall what happened during work time, reflect on how the plan was executed, and discuss what the child learned.
+At the end of individual time, the children gather to review their work.
+The teacher gives each child an opportunity to recall what happened during work time, reflect on how the plan was executed, and discuss what was learned.
 This plan-do-review sequence helps children develop executive function, an important brain process.

 Small Group Time

-During Small Group Time, the children are placed into two groups.
-Each teacher works with one of the groups to provide a lesson that draws from the children’s interests and is aligned to the Texas Pre-K Guidelines.
-The teachers meet daily to plan small group lessons based on the children’s progress and learning from the day before.
+Children are placed into two groups.
+Each teacher works with one of the groups to provide a lesson that draws from the children’s interests and is aligned with the Texas Pre-K Guidelines.
+The teachers plan small group lessons based on the children’s progress and learning from the day before.
 Teachers individualize lessons for each child by skillfully differentiating the materials.

 Outdoor Learning